tmplat-extension/tmplat/CONTRIBUTING.md

 * Make commits of logical units
 * Check for unnecessary whitespace with `git diff --check` before committing
 * Make sure your commit messages are in the proper format
+* Avoid updating the distributable file or annotated source code documentation

 ```
 (#99999) Make the example in CONTRIBUTING imperative and concrete